 The Proponent is also a construction general contractor, and is qualified and proactive with respect to Health and Safety Management.
-The Proponent will have regular inspections of the project to ensure full compliance.
+The Proponent will have regular inspections of the project to ensure full compliance of the Occupational Health and Safety Act and its Regulations.